Breaking ECDSA with Electromagnetic Side-Channel Attacks: Challenges and Practicality on Modern Smartphones: Disclosure

 \section{Disclosure}

-We followed responsible disclosure throughout this work.
-Prior to publication, we notified the OpenSSL and libgcrypt security teams about the demonstrated side‑channel leakage in their \ac{ecdsa} implementations and provided our assessment of existing countermeasures.
-Currently, the latest development branches are still affected.
-We are in the process of discussing countermeasures together with the responsible entities.
+We adhered to a coordinated disclosure process for this work.
+In October 2025, we notified the OpenSSL and libgcrypt security teams about the demonstrated side‑channel leakage in their \ac{ecdsa} implementations and provided our assessment of existing countermeasures.
+Please note that while both libraries may choose to integrate countermeasures against physical side-channel attacks, they do not consider such attacks in their threat models\footnote{\url{https://openssl-library.org/policies/general/security-policy/}}\footnote{\url{https://www.gnupg.org/documentation/security.html}}.

-We also informed Qualcomm and Fairphone about our empirical findings on the exemplary Fairphone 4 (Snapdragon 750G 5G) target, including our threat models, required lab setup, and the distinction between invasive and non‑invasive measurement scenarios.
-We offered support for any follow‑up evaluations.
+At the same time we informed Broadcom and the Raspberry Pi Foundation as well as Qualcomm and Fairphone about our empirical findings on the exemplary Raspberry Pi 4 (BCM2711 \ac{soc}) and Fairphone 4 (Snapdragon 750G 5G \ac{soc}) targets, including our threat models, required lab setup, and the distinction between invasive and non‑invasive measurement scenarios.